 Therefore, measurement is the first step towards improvement, in all the dimensions of an entity: from time to processes and from inputs to outputs.

-Key performance indicator (KPI) reporting is an important stage in the performance management process.
-However, managers can sometimes fall into the trap of considering it as the end of the performance cycle.
-Merely reporting performance data will not deliver improved results—this is only possible when decisions are made based on data-driven insights.
+Reporting is an important stage in the performance management process, although managers can sometimes fall into the trap of considering it as the end of the performance cycle.
+However, just reporting performance data will not ensure the improvement of results.
+Improvement is only possible when decisions are made based on the insights provided by data.